 Contact Mingo Tingle, MDAH Technical Preservation Services, at 601-576-6952 or email firstname.lastname@example.org for more information.

 Windsor Plantation was built for Smith Coffee Daniell II in 1861.
-The house, one of the largest private residences in the state before the Civil War, was constructed near the town of Bruinsburg, where Union soldiers crossed the Mississippi River to begin their attack on Vicksburg.
+The house, one of the largest private residences in the state before the Civil War, was constructed near the town of Bruinsburg, where Union soldiers crossed the Mississippi River to begin their quest to capture Vicksburg.

 Windsor Ruins Today

 More than a century of exposure to the elements has caused erosion to the 45-foot-tall masonry columns and fracturing of the cast iron capitals.
 In 2016, MDAH commissioned architectural conservator to study the site.
 The report included recommendations to repair and conserve the twenty-three columns and five partial columns.
-The stabilization project is expected begin the fall of 2020.
+The stabilization project is expected to be completed in the spring of 2023.

 Temporary fencing has been erected to protect visitors at the site from falling debris.